For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 These teams have in-depth experience working with the platform and can speak to some of the challenges you may encounter and ways to overcome them.

-As a business at the enterprise level, choosing a new ecommerce platform is a huge undertaking.
+As an enterprise-level business, choosing a new ecommerce platform is a big decision.

-You not only have to take a number of internal and external stakeholders’ needs into account when choosing an appropriate solution but also sell them on adopting it.
+You not only have to take a number of potential stakeholders’ needs into account when choosing an appropriate solution, but you also have to sell them on adopting it.

 While the start of a replatforming project can feel like a huge mountain to climb, with careful planning and a clear understanding of your business requirements, you’ll be able to choose a platform that is flexible, cost-effective and scalable.
 If you’re ready to make the first move, start your free, one-month trial with BigCommerce today to begin exploring our built-in, enterprise-level solutions.